 The cameras below offer faster shooting, faster autofocus, better build quality, more weatherproofing and a microphone input for professional video sound.
 To a lesser extent, they will offer better image quality when shooting in the darkest conditions.
 If you are beginning in photography, I'd suggest getting one of the SLRs above, and spend the extra money on lenses, rather on one of the cameras below.

-Nikon D750 - $2,200 (unchanged).
-We used to recommend the cheaper Canon EOS 6D or Nikon D610, but $500 price jumps in both mean that it's now worth the extra for a Nikon D750 instead.
-An incredibly forgiving camera with fabulous picture quality.
-You can totally mess up all the settings and still get wonderful pictures in seconds on the computer.
+Nikon D610 - $1,300 (down $600) or Nikon D7500 ($1,090, down $650).
+The recent price drops make both of these cameras highly recommended.
+The newer half-frame D7500 is much faster to focus and shoot especially in low light.
+The slower full-frame Nikon D610 excels at picture quality - you can mess up the settings and still get wonderful pictures on the computer.
 Or get the Nikon D750 which has the best of both ($2,100).
-The "full-frame" sensor is twice the size of the sensors in the cameras above, giving better results especially in poor light.
+The "full-frame" sensors are twice the size of the sensors in the cameras above, giving better results especially in poor light.
 With sensors evolving every year, a full-frame camera used to buy you about 4 years' worth of better image quality before cheaper half-frame cameras catch up, but the note at the start of this page explains why we expect it to only be about a 2 year advantage today.

 Size is everything when you’re carrying a camera all day.
 From biggest to smallest, we recommend these cameras for holidays: